EllaBrands/stanDev/Home.md

 This section provides a complete list of developer-facing Wikis hosted in this repo.

+### "Roadmap"

+The Roadmap Wikipage was removed as it was not convenient for discussing plans.
+[Stan-dev design documents repo](https://github.com/stan-dev/design-docs) lists design documents and functional specs that attempt to describe major changes to our code base.
+Recent design docs and pull requests for new design docs also indicate potential new major features.
+Github pull request discussion and review features are used to improve design docs before actual implementation starts.

 ### Contributing to Stan without C++/OCaml experience

 For a list of ways to contribute to Stan without being a C++/OCaml developer, see